Home/Vegetables/Cooked Lettuce

 Instructions

 1. 1.
-Heat olive oil in a skillet over medium heat, then add garlic and shrimp, cooking until shrimp are pink.
+Heat olive oil in a pan over medium heat and add grated ginger.

 Ingredients